Cooking in The Keys

 Each serving has 2 grams of fiber, no sugar, and 6 grams of protein.
 Best of all, kasha has 220 grams of potassium.
 Potassium is a mineral essential for the proper functioning of the central nervous system.

-• 1 big yellow onion or 2 small onions
+• 1 large yellow onion or 2 smaller onions

 • Parsley (flat or curly leaf)